USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 ### Files, configuration, and environment variables

-The program PROCAN creates a set of three output INCLUDE files needed to instrument CCTM to produce process analysis output (See [Figure 7-10](#Figure7-10 "wikilink")).
+The program PROCAN creates a set of three output INCLUDE files needed to instrument CCTM to produce process analysis output (See [Figure 7-10](#Figure7-10).
 This program reads and interprets instructions from a command file and then generates three Fortran INCLUDE files used by CCTM to produce the process analysis outputs that were requested in the commands.
 The process analysis commands themselves are formatted according to a simple set of rules and a free-form format.
 Nevertheless, each command has a special syntax that must be followed, and each command makes use of special keywords and/or operators that have specific meaning to PROCAN.
 The commands are of three major types: global commands, IPR commands, and IRR commands.
 The discussion begins first, however, with a description of some general rules for configuring PROCAN.

 <a id=Figure7-10></a>